open-cogsci/osdoc/content/getting-opensesame/development-snapshots.md

 ## Current development versions

 If you want to have the latest features and don't mind potential instability, you can grab the latest experimental source code.
-Currently, work is being done on
+Currently, work is being done on OpenSesame 2.8.0 *Gutsy Gibson*.

-- OpenSesame 0.27.4 *Frisky Freud* (maintenance release in the 0.27 series)
-- OpenSesame 0.28.0 *Gutsy Gibson* (next major release)

 ## Pre-release packages